holadepo/docs/astro/data-lineage-concepts.md

 Using OpenLineage with Airflow gives you insight into your complex data ecosystems and can lead to better data governance.
 Airflow is a natural place to integrate data lineage because it touches and moves data across many parts of an Organization.

-The following are the primary capabilities that OpenLineage with Airflow provides:
+The following are the insights that OpenLineage with Airflow provides:

 - Quickly locate the cause of task failures by identifying issues in upstream datasets.
 For example, you might see that a task failed because an upstream run outside of Airflow failed to populate a particular dataset.
 - Easily see the affected area of any run failures or changes to data by visualizing the relationship between runs and datasets.